Home

 Students on probation

-(4) The minimum course load requirement mentioned in this document is not valid for students on probation.
+(4) The minimum course load requirement mentioned in this Regulation is not valid for students on probation.

 Graduation requirements and dates